akashleo/akashleo/README.md

 welcome to my github corner, here I keep all the things that i love building or stealing.
 I am a Frontend Engineer and i like building products with good UX, but I also like to keep my hands dirty with all kinds of technologies.

-When I'm not doing any of these, I cook, sing or try my hand at songwriting.
+When I'm not doing any of these, I cook, go for a bike ride or try my hand at songwriting.

 Get in touch if you wanna build something fun/cool and that can be of use to people.